Wording +1 213 595 6125

 • who has a group (live gaming is best played with a MINIMUM of 6 people.
 Your only maximum is the number of gaming guns in your arsenal)

-• with a deadline (say for a buck’s party; it needs to BEFORE the wedding!)
+• with a deadline (say for a buck's party; it needs to be BEFORE the wedding!)

 • and has a budget (you are not a 501-c!
-Someone’s gotta cough up some moo-lah or nothin's happenin').
+In other words, you are not a charity.
+Someone's gotta cough up some moo-lah, or nothing's happenin').

-But over and above the basics, you need to inspire the organizer.
-Otherwise, they might just order in pizza and watch Netflix.
+But you need to inspire the organizer beyond the basics.
+Otherwise, they might order pizza and watch Netflix.

-If you have the latest SATR3 tech then you could use the Battle Royale LIVE icon.
-These icons are available from the Battlefield Sports University, an online resource for operators who use the Battlefield Sports live gaming equipment.
+If you have the latest SATR3 tech, you could use the Battle Royale LIVE icon.
+These icons are available from Battlefield Sports University, an online resource for operators who use Battlefield Sports live gaming equipment.

 Alberto from Inkomunikados in Spain changed their Facebook Page's profile image to this icon and immediately garnered attention.

-Or if you want your own, individual, icon jump on FIVVER and for $5 (or thereabouts) you can get someone to create a cool graphic for you.
+Or, if you want your icon, jump on FIVVER, and for $5 (or thereabouts), you can get someone to create a cool graphic for you.

 Consider what's popular right now in video gaming.
 What's trending in the first-person shooter (FPS) gamers?
 Look for patterns and themes.